lepenr/Kafka_stream_API/README.md

-# Kafka_stream_twitter
+# Kafka_stream_API
 ## Express API returning JSON from Apache Kafka stream

 ### Description

  This is the repository for express API witch is working with Apache Kafka.
 Router /twitter is returning JSON from Kafka server.
+ As a source for the Kafka producer is used Twitter API, this part is not a part of the solution.

  Feel free to fork.
 Feel free to contact me.